adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-process.md

   - process_step: "Step 2/6"
     icon: "/images/fast-time.png"
     content: |
-      I let you know whether I can take on the pattern.
+      I let you know whether I can take on the pattern or project.
 My response will include my turnaround time (usually 5-7 days), the estimated hours the project will require, my estimated fee, and my contract.

       I usually respond within 24–48 hours, except on weekends and holidays, and I have an auto-reply if I’m away longer.